 - Assessment: Identify business functions that are prone to risk and may hamper the continued operations.
 This the first step towards mitigating the risks.

 - Analysis: Identify the critical business areas that are disruptive to the smooth business functioning and which policies would be applicable for the same.

 - Documenting: Document a detailed business continuity plan that includes all the measures you are going to undertake while implementation.

 - Implementation: With all the data and inputs in hand, the final step is to implement the plan that is being drafted after being reviewed by the supervisor.
 Ensure that the plan is streamlined with the company strategy.

 How Beneficial Are Cloud-Based Software Solution

-Cloud solutions are the go-to adaptive solutions for continuing the business operations within an organization.
-They require lower setup costs, minimum maintenance and can be upgraded at your own pace.
-When the business looks for Capex v/s Opex, opting for Cloud eliminates Capex investment and gives flexibility to conserve cash.
+Cloud solutions are the go-to adaptive solutions for continuing business operations within an organization.
+They require lower setup costs, minimum maintenance, and can be upgraded at your own pace.
+When the business looks for Capex v/s Opex, opting for Cloud eliminates Capex investment and gives the flexibility to conserve cash.

-All these features and many more offered by the cloud makes it worth investing and a must for every business especially at the times of business crisis.
+All these features and many more offered by the cloud make it worth investing and a must for every business especially at the times of business crisis.